VictorAlteirac/PFE_Tree_segmentation-using_PointNet2/README.md

 ![Format](https://github.com/VictorAlteirac/PFE_Tree_segmentation-using_PointNet2/blob/main/Image/TXT.PNG)

+The dataloader is generalisable and works with any type of data as long as the format is respected

 The additional features can be any of them.
 In this case, in order, Roughness, radius of curvature, colours (RGB) and normals.